 Capture customers’ interest early with Black Friday sneak-peeks

 Black Friday sales can be overwhelming for customers, especially those who have no idea what they want to buy.
-Sneak-peaks are a great way to get customers excited about upcoming sales and help them pre-plan what to purchase before the Black Friday sales begin.
+Sneak-peeks are a great way to get customers excited about upcoming sales and help them pre-plan what to purchase before the Black Friday sales begin.

 Show customers a small selection of the most in-demand products about to go on sale, and let them know how many are available to instill a sense of urgency.
 Include direct links to these products to streamline the purchasing process and help customers grab items before they sell out.

 Use this messaging to let customers know exactly what time these products will go on sale, and provide a calendar link mentioned above to automatically alert customers the moment the sale begins.

 Come Black Friday, customer inboxes will be overflowing with sales emails, SMS, and Facebook Messages.
 Chances are, customers won’t even open most of these messages, so e-merchants need to do everything in their power to get their content read.